 In many countries, authorities may take citizens and incarcerate them for months or years without charging them.
 Those imprisoned have no legal means by which they can protest or challenge the imprisonment.
 The framers of the U. S. Constitution wanted to prohibit this kind of occurrence in the new United States.
 Therefore, they included a clause in the Constitution that allows courts to issue writs of habeas corpus.
+Many states also recognize writs of habeas corpus in addition to the federal government.
+The U. S. Constitution also specifically prohibits the government from suspending proceedings for writs of habeas corpus except under extraordinary circumstances such as during times of war.

-Defendants who are considering challenging the legal basis of their imprisonment or the conditions in which they are being imprisoned may seek relief from a court by filing an application for a "writ of habeas corpus."
-A writ of habeas corpus (which literally means to "produce the body") is a court order to a person or agency holding someone in custody to deliver the imprisoned individual to the court issuing the order.
-Many states recognize writs of habeas corpus, as does the U. S. Constitution.
-The U. S. Constitution specifically prohibits the government from suspending proceedings for writs of habeas corpus except under extraordinary circumstances such as during times of war.
+Defendants who are considering challenging the legal basis of their imprisonment, its duration, or certain conditions of confinement may seek relief from a court by filing an application for a "writ of habeas corpus."
+A writ of habeas corpus (which literally means to "produce the body") is a court order to a person or agency holding someone in custody (such as a warden) to deliver the imprisoned individual to the court issuing the order and to show a valid reason for that person's detention.

 Sometimes, especially where there are disputed facts, the court may hold an evidentiary hearing before ruling on a writ of habeas corpus.
 During the hearing, the parties (the prisoner and the government) can present evidence and the court may also issue and enforce subpoenas in order to obtain and examine evidence.
 If challenging the present basis for a detention, a prisoner may include evidence that his or her sentence was miscalculated or that good time credits earned by the prisoner were not properly awarded.
 If an evidentiary hearing is held, the court will usually appoint an attorney to represent the prisoner.

 If granted, a writ of habeas corpus could lead to relief such as:

 - An order halting illegal conditions of confinement; or